Guidomo10/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18) This script Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 19) This script Replace all characters A and c from input to Z and e respectively.
 20) This script removes all letters c and C from input.
+22) This script displays all users and their home directories, sorted by users.
 100) This script finds all empty files in a current directory
 101) This script lists all the files with a .gif extension
 102) This script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.